-NLC supports federal efforts in cybersecurity related to national security, protection of information intellectual sensitive and property, and the availability and continuity of infrastructure.
+NLC supports federal efforts in cybersecurity related to national security, protection of information and sensitive intellectual property, and the availability and continuity of infrastructure.
 The increasing presence of the Internet of Things throughout cities and the increased attempts to interfere with election processes presents an increased threat to city residents and necessitates increased federal action.
-Local governments are responsible for the protection of large amounts of personally identifiable data, the breach of which could lead to criminal unauthorized use. activity or NLC additionally supports federal efforts to provide increased resources and technical assistance to local governments for the protection of government systems, data, transactional databases, enterprise files and critical government functions.
+Local governments are responsible for the protection of large amounts of personally identifiable data, the breach of which could lead to criminal activity or unauthorized use.
+NLC additionally supports federal efforts to provide increased resources and technical assistance to local governments for the protection of government systems, data, transactional databases, enterprise files and critical government functions.
 (See related policy under PSCP Section 6.03(I) Protect Against and Respond to Cyber Threats.)